Welcome to UCSS !

-UCSS’s chose to start its ministry in the village of Bulike because its 4000 residents have nothing, no clean water, medical care, schools, electricity or sewage system.
+UCSS’s chose to start its ministry in the region of Bulike because its 48,000 residents have nothing, no clean water, medical care, schools, electricity or sewage system.
 The goal is to help each community become self-sufficient to the point where outside resources are no longer necessary.
 People will enjoy a higher quality of life and over time will become more tolerant and caring.
 The vision is to replicate this model from one community to another using a “train the trainer” approach so that over time all of Uganda is transformed.

 Watch this amazing 3 minute video about UCSS, then read on below.